wallin/neo4j-browser/README.md

 *Explore the graph, one query at a time.*

-Neo4j Browser is a stealth project to update Neo4j's built-in client application, a mashup of a REPL, data visualization and lightweight IDE.
+Neo4j Browser is [Neo4j's](http://github.com/neo4j/neo4j/) built-in client application, a mashup of a REPL, data visualization and lightweight IDE.

-*Please* do not share links to this project or discuss it in any public forums.

 Goals: